 Once an application is made, police and partner agencies will carry out a range of checks.

-If these reveal a record of abusive offences, or suggest a risk of violence or abuse, we’ll consider sharing this information.
+If these reveal a record of abusive offences, or suggest a risk of violence or abuse, they will consider sharing this information.

-If we decide to reveal what we find, also called making a ‘disclosure’, this will usually be to the person at risk.
+If it is decided to reveal what is found, also called making a ‘disclosure’, this will usually be to the person at risk.
 This is unless, in the circumstances, someone else is better placed to use the information to protect the person at risk from abuse.

-There may be occasions when we won’t let you know whether a disclosure has or hasn’t been made.
+There may be occasions when they won’t let you know whether a disclosure has or hasn’t been made.

 Any disclosure will be made in person; none of the disclosure is made in writing and you won’t be given any documents.